Ransomware 2026: Protect Your Australian Small Business Data

 1. Implement Multi-Factor Authentication (MFA)

+Multi-factor authentication (MFA) means requiring a second proof of identity beyond your password.
 MFA blocks 90% of unauthorised access attempts.
-Therefore, enable it immediately on all business systems, especially for administrative accounts.
+Enable it immediately on all business systems — especially admin accounts.

 2. Keep All Systems Updated

-Cybercriminals exploit known vulnerabilities in outdated software.
-Furthermore, 63% of ransomware incidents stem from unpatched systems.
+Cybercriminals exploit known weaknesses in outdated software.
+63% of ransomware intrusions use unpatched vulnerabilities.
+Staying current is one of the simplest defences available.

 • Enable automatic updates wherever possible